-- A. IBC certified peer recovery specialists make appropriate provisions for the maintenance of confidentiality and the ultimate disposition of confidential records.
-IBC certified peer recovery specialists ensure that data obtained, including any form of electronic communication, are secured by the available security methodology.
-Data shall be limited to information that is necessary to and appropriate to the services being provided and be accessible only to appropriate personnel. - B. IBC certified peer recovery specialists adhere to all federal, state, and local laws and their agency policies regarding confidentiality and the certified professional's responsibility to report pertinent information in specific circumstances to the appropriate authorities. - C. IBC certified peer recovery specialists discuss the information obtained in clinical, consulting, or observational relationships only in the appropriate settings for professional purposes that are in the client's best interest.
+- A. IBC certified peers make appropriate provisions for the maintenance of confidentiality and the ultimate disposition of confidential records.
+IBC certified peers ensure that data obtained, including any form of electronic communication, are secured by the available security methodology.
+Data shall be limited to information that is necessary to and appropriate to the services being provided and be accessible only to appropriate personnel. - B. IBC certified peers adhere to all federal, state, and local laws and their agency policies regarding confidentiality and the certified professional's responsibility to report pertinent information in specific circumstances to the appropriate authorities. - C. IBC certified peers discuss the information obtained in clinical, consulting, or observational relationships only in the appropriate settings for professional purposes that are in the client's best interest.
 Written and oral reports present only data germane and pursuant to the purpose of evaluation, diagnosis, progress, and compliance.
-Every effort is made to avoid undue invasion of privacy. - D. IBC certified peer recovery specialists reveal information received in confidence only when there is a clear and imminent danger to the client or other persons, and then only to appropriate workers, public authorities, and threatened parties.
+Every effort is made to avoid undue invasion of privacy. - D. IBC certified peers reveal information received in confidence only when there is a clear and imminent danger to the client or other persons, and then only to appropriate workers, public authorities, and threatened parties. - E. When complying with laws and regulations involving mandatory reporting of harm, abuse or neglect, IBC certified peers make every effort to involve the family members in the planning for services and ensure that no further harm is done to family members as the result of the reporting.

 PRINCIPLE V Professional competence and integrity.
-IBC certified peer recovery specialists maintain high standards of professional competence and integrity.
+IBC certified peers maintain high standards of professional competence and integrity.